 Geneva is home to both the World Trade Organization (WTO) and the European Free Trade Association (EFTA), and as such, an important centre for international trade policy.
 The Norwegian Permanent Mission to the WTO and EFTA in Geneva pursues Norwegian economic and trade interests in the WTO and EFTA, while at the same time working towards the inclusion of Developing Countries and LDCs in global trade.

-The WTO is the only global international organization dealing with the rules of trade between nations.
-The Multilateral Trading system as defined by the WTO provides predictability and legitimacy through shared rules, bound commitments, decision making through consensus, and recourse to a rules-based settlement of disputes.
+The WTO is the only multilateral international organization dealing with the rules of trade between nations.
+The multilateral trading system as defined by the WTO provides predictability and legitimacy through shared rules, bound commitments, decision making through consensus, and recourse to a rules-based settlement of disputes.
 The WTO is also an important venue for negotiating new trade rules and agreements on market access.

-Outside of the WTO, Norway negotiates most of its free trade agreements with other countries through EFTA.
+Norway also negotiates free trade agreements with other countries through EFTA.
 The collaboration between the EFTA-states has proved to be very successful in both establishing agreements of great importance to the member countries and continuously expanding its network of partner countries worldwide.

 Ambassador Harald Neple